 - The first is to apply directly when applying to graduate school at Northwestern.
 Admission to the joint program at this stage requires the application being approved by both the Economics and the Finance admissions committees.

-- The second way to get into the PhD program in Financial Economics is to apply for entry into the financial economics degree after the student has satisfied all the Department of Economics requirements for entry into the second year.
+- The second way to get into the PhD program in Financial Economics is to apply for entry into the financial economics degree after the student has satisfied all of the Department of Economics requirements for entry into the second year.
 This rule applies equally to students initially enrolled in the Economics PhD program and to students initially enrolled in the Finance PhD program.
 Students should initiate the process by contacting the Director of Graduate Studies in the Department they are currently enrolled in.
 Applications must be approved by both the Economics and the Finance admissions committees.
-If the application is approved, the student will initiate a degree transfer request to The Graduate School.
+If the application is approved, the student initiates a degree transfer request to The Graduate School.